PostgresApp/PostgresApp/docs/index.md

 Support
 -------

-We have a list of common problems in the [troubleshooting section](/documentation/troubleshooting.html) in the documentation.
+We have a list of solutions to common problems in the [troubleshooting section](/documentation/troubleshooting.html) of the documentation.

 For general questions concerning PostgreSQL, have a look at the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/static/).